-Assistant Professor of Marketing, Program Director (B2B Analytics)- Institute for Study of Business Markets
+Assistant Professor of Marketing, Program Director (Customer Analytics Program)- Institute for Study of Business Markets

 Office: 457 Business Building